Maximizing the Validity of the Gaussian Approximation for the biphoton State from Parametric Downconversion: Introduction

 Already in Ref. \cite{PhysRevLett.92.127903}, the calculations within the Gaussian approximation delivered a small deviation from experimentally measured values for the Schmidt number.
-It has often been suggested in the literature to optimize this approximation by presenting an optimization factor $\alpha$ in the exponential $\exp{(-\alpha x^2)}$.
-The value of $\alpha$ has been chosen for example, by matching the widths of Gaussian and \textit{sinc} functions \cite{PhysRevA.53.4360,PhysRevLett.99.243601,Miatto2012}, by matching second-order momenta \cite{Schneeloch_2016}, by comparing momentum correlations in SPDC \cite{Gomez:12} or the coincidence and single-particle spectral widths of the biphoton state \cite{Fedorov_2009}.
+It has often been suggested in the literature to optimize this approximation by presenting an optimization factor $\alpha$ in the exponential expression $\exp{(-\alpha x^2)}$.
+The value of $\alpha$ has been chosen, for example, by matching the widths of Gaussian and \textit{sinc} functions \cite{PhysRevA.53.4360,PhysRevLett.99.243601,Miatto2012}, by matching second-order momenta \cite{Schneeloch_2016}, by comparing momentum correlations in SPDC \cite{Gomez:12}, or by comparing the coincidence and single-particle spectral widths of the biphoton state \cite{Fedorov_2009}.

 Obviously, different values of $\alpha$ deliver different theoretical predictions for the same setup.
-A unique choice of $\alpha$, which should minimize the error of the approximation, is lucking.
-In order to solve this problem, we look in this work at states themselves, instead of comparing just the $\textit{sinc}$ and Gaussian functions or other observable.
-Eventually, the goal is to make the distance of $\textit{sinc}$- and Gaussian-like states as small as possible.
+A unique choice of $\alpha$, which should minimize the error of the approximation, is lacking.
+In order to solve this problem, we look in this paper at the states themselves, instead of comparing just the $\textit{sinc}$ and Gaussian functions or other observable.
+Eventually, the goal is to make the distance between $\textit{sinc}$- and Gaussian-like states as small as possible.
 We use an appropriate distance measure for this purpose such as fidelity \cite{Nielsen} and find the particular $\alpha$ that maximizes it.
 Except for the Gaussian approximation, we will also discuss the \textit{cosine}- and \textit{super}-Gaussian approximations and will compare them with the usual Gaussian approximation.
 (All these functions can be compared in Fig. \ref{fig3}, where we already included the optimized values of $\alpha$.)